diezcami/hkust-isp-notes/Lecture Notes/studyguide_answers.md

 ## Folksonomy
 * **Taxonomy vs. Folksonomy**
+  * Taxonomy refers to when experts organize and categorize concepts into categories, while Folksonomy refers to personal free tagging done by general users.
 * **Advantages and Disadvantages of Folksonomy**
+  * **MEMORIZE (SCORE)**: Simple, Cheap, Open, Relevance, Easy
+  * **MEMORIZE (SELSQ-PASP)**: Lack of Structure, Errors, Limited Applicability, Scale, Quality; Polysemy, Acronyms, Synonyms, Plural/Singular
 * **Define Tag Cloud**
+  * A tag cloud is a visual representation of the popularity of social tags - the larger the tag, the more popular it is.

-## Read the following articles
+# Read the following articles

-* After Jackson, fame may never be the same [think in the context of Long Tail and web 2.0]
+## After Jackson, fame may never be the same [Long Tail, Web 2.0]
+  * The article talks about how nobody will be able to reach Michael Jackson's fame in this day and age due to Web 2.0.
+With Web 2.0, the general public has access to several platforms to produce, distribute and access music, causing the long tail to become longer and fatter.
+Given how crowded the music industry is, the author states that even Michael Jackson would have difficulty reaching his fame then today due to the availability of these platforms.

+## The Rise of the New Groupthink
+  * **According to the author, what is the new groupthink?**
+    * According to the author, the new groupthink is said to be when creativity and achievement come from working in teams as opposed to working in solitude.
+  * **Why does he object to it?**
+    * The author objects to it as he believes solitude and introversion allow people to have less distractions while working.
+With less distractions, people are more likely to be creative in addition to having more energy to use on work as opposed to social and sexual matters unrelated to work.
-* The Rise of the New Groupthink [note: according to the author, what is the new groupthink? why the author objects to it?
-But under what circumstances he agrees with the power of the group?]
+  * **Under what circumstances does he agree with the power of the group?**
+    * One exception he agrees with is *electronic brainstorming*, which is a situation where large groups outperform individuals due to the diversity of ideas being contributed.
+He also thinks working as a group is fine as long as the members work independently on their own piece of the puzzle.

-* Crowd sourcing a better world.  [note: pay attention to Ushahidi.com and openideo.com]
+## Crowd sourcing a better world
+  * **Ushahidi.com**
+  * **Openideo.com**

-* Innovation: It Isn’t a Matter of Left or Right  [pay attention to what the author means the “fourth quadrant” innovation and why it is successful.  read also the description of Kickstarter]
+## Innovation: It Isn’t a Matter of Left or Right
+  * **What is the “fourth quadrant” innovation, and why it is successful?**
+  * **Description of Kickstarter**